 Strengthens the immune system.
 MIP Colostrum contains both broad spectrum and specific factors that help our body fight off all sorts of viral, bacterial, fungal and allergenic invaders.
 MIP Colostrum supplements the body with the actual critical immune factors that the body needs to fight infection (Immunoglobulin, Leukocytes, Cytokines, Lactoferrin, Interferon, and PRP).

-The letters Ig, which means Immunoglobulin, identifies the five types of specific antibodies.
-These anti-bacterial and anti-viral factors in colostrums are known by the names IgG, IgA, IgM, IgD, and IgE.
+The letters Ig, which means Immunoglobulin, identifies the five types of specific antibodies, known by the names IgG, IgA, IgM, IgD, and IgE.
 Most circulate in the blood and lymph systems to bind to invading organisms and to activate specific actions that help rid the body of disease causing agents.
-Their purpose is to help destroy invading bacteria, viruses, allergens and fungi.
+Their purpose is to help destroy invading pathogens.

 Improves lean muscle mass and muscle recovery.
 One of the real problems with achieving muscular development lies not just in harnessing anabolism (growth) but in preventing catabolism (breakdown).
 MIP Colostrum helps to build muscle 100% natural in three important ways: It prevents muscle protein from breaking down, it increases the synthesis of protein and it recruits satellite muscle cells that add size to muscle fibres.